bioinfo-pf-curie/geniac/utils/docs/run.rst

 .. note::

-   This example with the ``helloWorld`` tool is not the most relevant as this tool is available whaterver the profile you use (see :ref:`run-process-profile-table`) but it is just here to show that it is possible to combine profiles to make sure that all the tools will be available.
+   This example with the ``helloWorld`` tool is not the most relevant as this tool is available whatever the profile you use (see :ref:`run-process-profile-table`) but it is just here to show that it is possible to combine profiles to make sure that all the tools will be available.

 Set options in command line for the tools
 -----------------------------------------